JackAdams/meteor-editable-json/README.md

 This will turn the current data context into an editable block of JSON.

-After editing (Note: editing won't have any effect on the data context or make any database writes), you can retrieve the modified javascript object with:
+After editing (Note: editing won't have any effect on the data context or make any database writes), you can retrieve the modified JSON, as a javascript object, with:

 ```
 EditableJSON.retrieve();
 ```

-If you want immediate updates to a certain document in a certain collection to be persisted in mongo, just write:
+If you __do__ want immediate updates to a certain document in a certain collection to be persisted in mongo, just write:

 ```
 {{> editableJSON collection="posts" document=post}}